renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 *Resist Intimidation* is used when one character wants to resist another character's attempt to *intimidate* them, with the *Intimidate* skill.
 *Overcome Fear* is normally called for when a character encounters something particularly terrifying (which includes some *Spirits* and *Powers*, see *The Supernatural*, *Cheating Reality*, *Classes*, and *Powers*.)

-*Difficult Recall* is called for when a character attempting to recall something that would be difficult to remember—like a minor detail they may not have noticed, something that occurred when they where distracted, or something that happened long ago.
+*Difficult Recall* is called for when a character attempting to recall something that would be difficult to remember — like a minor detail they may not have noticed, something that occurred when they where distracted, or something that happened long ago.
-(Normally, the character can be assumed to remember anything that the *player* remembers—or wrote down in their notes; this test is appropriate if some detail is so minor or arbitrary that it is unlikely that a character would have remembered it, or if the player has forgotten something that they should have remembered and needs the GM to remind them.)
+(Normally, the character can be assumed to remember anything that the *player* remembers — or wrote down in their notes; this test is appropriate if some detail is so minor or arbitrary that it is unlikely that a character would have remembered it, or if the player has forgotten something that they should have remembered and needs the GM to remind them.)

 Is that dropped crossbow loaded?
 Does that guard speak Commonwealth Standard?